 - There is a bike mechanic who lives 7-8 km ahead of Sissu.
 You will recognize him with tires kept outside his house on the left side of the road.

 - If you don’t feel like camping, it is advisable to stop at Jispa as there are plenty of options to stay available at Jispa.

 This end Day 3 of my Manali to Leh cycling expedition and the main journey in the desert of Ladakh is about to begin.

 Day 4: Darcha to Zing Zing Bar

 We had our food and rested for an hour at the lower Zing Zing bar before heading ahead.
-The sunshine started looking like a myth and anything warm had to be consumed or savored instantly.
+The sunshine started looking like a myth, and we had to consume anything warm or savored instantly.
 I was at 4200 mt and had a slight headache probably due to lower oxygen level and high altitude.

-The night was spent at a Dhaba were we met a big group of cyclist heading to Leh.
+The night was spent at a Dhaba where we met a big group of a cyclist heading to Leh.
 Our friends from Bangladesh and Europe also joined us here.
 It was fun catching up with people here.
-We ended our day by cooking our first meal which was Dalia and Dal.
-It was good enough to help us with the sleep and give us enough energy for next day ride to mighty Baralacha.
+We ended our day by cooking our first meal, which was Dalia and Dal.
+It was good enough to help us with the sleep and give us enough energy for the next day ride to mighty Baralacha.

 Day 4 – Important Tips

 - 3 km ahead of lower Zing Zing Bar, you will find a motorcycle mechanic with a facility to repair flat tires.

 - The oxygen level at Zing Zing Bar is shallow, so please don’t get carried away with the name of the place.
 Respect the nature over here.